 DOSAGE AND ADMINISTRATION

-Complete instructions to facilitate patient counseling on proper system usage may be found in the Detailed Patient Labeling.
+Complete instructions to facilitate patient counseling on proper system usage may be found in the FDA-Approved Patient Labeling.

 Every new patch should be applied on the same day of the week.
 This day is known as the “Patch Change Day.”
 For example, if the first patch is applied on a Monday, all subsequent patches should be applied on a Monday.
 Only one patch should be worn at a time.

-The ORTHO EVRA® patch should not be cut, damaged or altered in any way.
-If the ORTHO EVRA®patch is cut, damaged or altered in size, contraceptive efficacy may be impaired.
+Do not cut, damage or alter the ORTHO EVRA patch in any way.
+If the ORTHO EVRA patch is cut, damaged or altered in size, contraceptive efficacy may be impaired.

 The woman has two options for starting the patch and she should choose the option that is right for her:

-- Sunday Start- The woman should apply her first patch on the first Sunday after her menstrual period begins.
-With this option, a non-hormonal backup method of birth control, such as a condom or diaphragm and spermicide, is needed for the first 7 days of the first cycle only.
+- Sunday Start—The woman should apply her first patch on the first Sunday after her menstrual period begins.
+With this option, a non-hormonal backup method of birth control, such as a condom and spermicide or diaphragm and spermicide, is needed for the first 7 days of the first cycle only.
 If her period starts on a Sunday, the first patch should be applied that day, and no backup contraception is needed.

-- When Switching From the Pill or Vaginal Contraceptive Ring to the Patch- If the woman is switching from the pill or vaginal contraceptive ring to ORTHO EVRA®, she should complete her current pill cycle or vaginal ring cycle and apply the first ORTHO EVRA® patch on the day she would normally start her next pill or insert her next vaginal ring.
-If she does not get her period within a week after taking the last active pill or removing the last vaginal ring, she should check with her healthcare professional to be sure that she is not pregnant, but she may go ahead and start ORTHO EVRA® for contraception.
-If the patch is applied more than a week after taking the last active pill or removal of the last vaginal ring, a non-hormonal contraceptive should be used concurrently for the first 7 days of patch use.
+- When Switching From the Pill or Vaginal Contraceptive Ring to the Patch—If the woman is switching from the pill or vaginal contraceptive ring to ORTHO EVRA, she should complete her current pill cycle or vaginal ring cycle and apply the first ORTHO EVRA patch on the day she would normally start her next pill or insert her next vaginal ring.
+If she does not get her period within a week after taking the last active pill or removing the last vaginal ring, she should check with her healthcare professional to be sure that she is not pregnant, but she may go ahead and start ORTHO EVRA for contraception.
+If the patch is applied more than a week after taking the last active pill or removal of the last vaginal ring, she should use a non-hormonal contraceptive concurrently for the first 7 days of patch use.